fledge-iot/fledge/docs/91_version_history.rst

        - The OPC/UA north plugin did not correctly handle the types for integer data, this has now been resolved.
        - The OPCUA south plugin did not allow subscriptions to integer node ids.
 This has now been added.
        - A problem with reading multiple modbus input registers into a single value has been resolved in the ModbusC plugin.
+       - OPC/UA north nested objects did not always generate unique node IDs in the OPC/UA server.
+This has now been resolved.

 v1.8.2